-The academic standards of the Program in Nutrition and Dietetics are established by the Nutrition faculty and are intended to be consistent with the policies and practices of Pace University.
-Usually, nutrition students who fail to satisfy the academic standards of the nutrition program will be placed on academic probation.
-Under certain circumstances, however, students who fail to satisfy the applicable academic standards will be dismissed from the nutrition program even though they previously were not on probation.
-(See Academic Dismissal Policy.)
+The academic standards of the Nutrition and Dietetics program are established by the Nutrition and Dietetics faculty and are intended to be consistent with the policies and practices of Pace University.
+Usually, nutrition students who fail to satisfy the academic standards of the Nutrition and Dietetics program will be placed on academic probation.
+Under certain circumstances, however, students who fail to satisfy the applicable academic standards will be dismissed from the program, even though they previously were not on probation (see Academic Dismissal Policy).